seanwieser/Rock_Paper_Scissors_Object_Detection/README.md

 I trained an initial model that performed well with validation data that came from the kaggle dataset.
 That was encouraging but not that exciting to me because I have no idea whether or not it will be able to predict images of my own hand!
 I achieved this task by writing some utility scripts to produce images that mimic the images in the kaggle dataset.

-- bulk_crop.py - Crops and resaves all images in a directory to 200x300 pixels
+- bulk_crop.py - Crops and resaves all images in a directory to 200x300 pixels in the top right of source image

 - lap_cam.py - Captures and saves images using my laptop camera.
 Captures are made everytime the user clicks 'Enter'